Neonatal withdrawal

-Neonatal withdrawal or neonatal abstinence syndrome (NAS) or neonatal opioid withdrawal syndrome (NOWS) is a drug withdrawal syndrome of infants, caused by the cessation of the administration of drugs which may or may not be licit.
+Neonatal withdrawal, neonatal abstinence syndrome (NAS) or neonatal opioid withdrawal syndrome (NOWS) is a drug withdrawal syndrome of infants, caused by the cessation of the administration of drugs which may or may not be licit.
 Tolerance, dependence, and withdrawal may occur as a result of repeated administration of drugs, or after short-term high-dose use—for example, during mechanical ventilation in intensive care units.

 There are two types of NAS: prenatal and postnatal.
 Prenatal NAS is caused by discontinuation of drugs taken by the pregnant parent, while postnatal NAS is caused by discontinuation of drugs directly to the infant.